OctopusDeploy/docs/src/pages/docs/runbooks/runbook-examples/terraform/provision-aws-with-terraform.md

 <p>

 ```
-resource "aws_security_group" "allow-octopusserver" {
+resource "aws_security_group" "allow-octopus-server" {
   vpc_id      = "${aws_vpc.worker_vpc.id}"
-  name        = "allow-octopusserver"
+  name        = "allow-octopus-server"
-  description = "Security group that allows traffic to the worker from the Octpus Server"
+  description = "Security group that allows traffic to the worker from the Octopus Server"
   egress {
     from_port   = 0
     to_port     = 0